mathigon/textbooks/content/exponentials/content.md

 :::

-Unfortunately, none of the drawings and inscriptions on the walls of the tomb seem to contain names or dates.
-However, there is an ingenious method to accurately determine the age of ancient artifacts like mummies or fossils, which solely relies on physics and mathematics: __Carbon Dating__.
+Unfortunately, none of the drawings and inscriptions on the walls of the tomb seem to contain any names or dates.
+However, there is an ingenious method to accurately determine the age of ancient artefacts like mummies or fossils, which solely relies on physics and mathematics: __Carbon Dating__.
 [Continue](btn:next)